xrgarcia/jerky_top_n_web/replit.md

 ### Collection Progress Visualization (November 18, 2025)
 **Status:** Production-ready and architect-approved

-**Problem:** Homepage hero section displayed arbitrary "level" progression based on ranking count (every 10 rankings = 1 level), which didn't reflect the meaningful user journey or collection completion story.
+**Problem:** Homepage hero section initially showed arbitrary "level" progression (every 10 rankings = 1 level), then was updated to a 3-layer visualization that included "Owned" products, which felt sales-oriented rather than game-focused.

-**Solution:** Redesigned progress tracking to show 3-layer collection completion visualization:
+**Solution:** Redesigned to show simple, game-focused progress: ranked flavors out of rankable (purchased) flavors.

-- **Background layer (dark):** Total catalog (164 products) - 100% width
-- **Middle layer (amber):** Purchased/owned products - percentage of catalog
+**Progress Bar Logic:**
-- **Top layer (gold gradient):** Ranked products - percentage of catalog
+- Shows ranked products as percentage of what user can currently rank (their purchases)
+- Example: User owns 20 flavors, ranked 5 → progress bar shows 25% filled (5/20)
+- The full 164 catalog doesn't affect this bar - only what they own/can rank matters
+- Clamped to 100% to handle data anomalies

 **Backend Changes (server/routes/gamification.js):**
 - Added `purchasedProductCount` from purchase history service